ordyboii/web/README.md

 # Jake’s portfolio site

 All projects I have ever created.
+This project has commit signing enabled and the main branch locked.
-The main branch is locked by default.
-You must create a Pull Request to contribute.
+You must create a pull request to contribute.

 ## Get started